florentfgrs/OvertureMaps2DuckDB/README.md

 [Overture Maps Foundation](https://overturemaps.org/), in partnership with Amazon Web Services (AWS), Meta, Microsoft and TomTom and other companies, aims to develop open, reusable mapping products.

-The aim of this project is to provide scripts and tools to easily retrieve data from OverturesMaps into a DuckDB database on a given right-of-way.
+The aim of this project is to provide scripts and tools to easily retrieve data from OvertureMaps into a DuckDB database on a given right-of-way.

 # How to use